 Let’s illustrate this with an example:

-Imagine a game of 29 card game with four players: Alice, Bob, Carol, and Dave.
+Imagine an onlilne game of 29 with four players: Alice, Bob, Carol, and Dave.

 Trump Setting